software-tools-books/js4ds/_lessons/htmlcss.md

 - Bootstrap is [responsive](./gloss/#responsive-design)
   - Elements change to stacked layout when screen is small

-## Summary

-FIXME: summarize chapter

-FIXME: explain that interactive elements (buttons, forms) are deferred to React chapter
+- Note: interactive elements (buttons, forms) are deferred to React chapter

 ## Challenges

-FIXME: write challenges
+FIXME-19: write challenges